void-linux/void-docs/src/howtoread/index.md

-# How to Read the Handbook
+# How To Read The Handbook

 ## Examples